 No matter how much sleep you get, waking up is almost always a chore.
 Letting go of that glorious dream you were having, hauling yourself away from the warmth and comfort of your bed, and shuffling to the kitchen to guzzle down some caffeine is a much more arduous process than it should be.
 But what if you didn’t have to shuffle at all?
 What if you could enjoy a hot cup of coffee just moments after waking up?

-Well, thanks to this brilliant contraption from UK-based designer Josh Renouf, you might soon be able to do just that.
+Well, thanks to this brilliant contraption from U.K.-based designer Josh Renouf, you can do just that.
 His latest creation, the Barisieur, is an ingenious hybrid of an alarm clock and a coffee brewer.
 Finally, you can get your daily dose of liquid crack without ever leaving your sheets.

 Barisieur certainly isn’t the first device that can do this for you, but it’s arguably the most attractive we’ve ever encountered.
 The alarm clock portion is housed in a black base with a window on the front left that displays the time, a drawer on the front right for sugar and coffee grounds, and knobs on the front and side that control both the clock and coffee maker settings.
 The top is made of wood and holds the various beakers and tubes needed to heat and transfer water.
 It looks more like a classy, high-end chemistry set than anything else.